Genrikh Yagoda: Arrest, trial and execution

 In March 1937, Yagoda was arrested on Stalin's orders.
 Yezhov announced Yagoda's arrest for diamond smuggling, corruption and working as a German agent since joining the party in 1917.
 Yezhov even blamed Yagoda for an attempt to assassinate him by sprinkling mercury around his office.
 He was accused of poisoning Maxim Gorky and his son.
-It was discovered that Yagoda's two Moscow apartments and his dacha contained, besides a large collection of female clothing and apparel, 3,904 pornographic photos, 11 pornographic films, 165 pornographically carved pipes and cigarette holders, one rubber dildo, the two bullets that killed Zinoviev and Kamenev and 549 books - some of which were trotskyist works.
-Yezhov took over the apartments.
-He had spent four million rubles decorating his three homes, boasting that his garden had "2,000 orchids and roses".
+It was discovered that Yagoda's two Moscow apartments and his dacha contained, besides a large collection of female clothing and apparel, 3,904 pornographic photos, 11 pornographic films, 165 pornographically carved pipes and cigarette holders, one rubber dildo, the two bullets that killed Zinoviev and Kamenev and 549 books—some of which were Trotskyist works.

 Yagoda was found guilty of treason and conspiracy against the Soviet government at the Trial of the Twenty-One in March 1938.
 He denied he was a spy, but admitted most other charges.
-Solzhenitsyn describes Yagoda as expecting clemency from Stalin after the show trial: "Just as though Stalin had been sitting right there in the hall, Yagoda confidently and insistently begged him directly for mercy: 'I appeal to you!
-For you I built two great canals!'
-And a witness reports that at just that moment a match flared in the shadows behind a window on the second floor of the hall, apparently behind a muslin curtain, and, while it lasted, the outline of a pipe could be seen."

 Yagoda was summarily shot after the trial.
+During the execution, Yagoda and Bukharin were seated on chairs and forced to watch the execution of others sentenced to death; they were last to be shot.
+Before the execution Yagoda was also beaten by Izrail Dagin by the order of Yezhov.
 In 1988, on the 50th anniversary of the trial, the Soviet authorities belatedly cleared all of the other 20 defendants of any criminal offence, admitting that the entire trial was built on false confessions.
 Yagoda was the only defendant not to be posthumously rehabilitated.

 Family

 Yagoda's father, Grigori, the jeweller, who was aged 78 in 1938, wrote directly to Stalin disowning "our only surviving son" because of "his grave crimes".
 This contrition was not enough to save him, or his wife, from being arrested and dying in labour camps.

-Yagoda had two brothers.
+He had two brothers.
 One was killed during the suppression of the revolt in Sormovo in 1905; the other was shot for taking part in a mutiny in a regiment during the war with Germany.
 Their sister, Lilya, was arrested on 7 May 1937, and shot on 16 July.
 She was photographed before her execution, as was normal for condemned prisoners.
 That photograph was retrieved from KGB archives and published in the book Ordinary Citizens by David King.

-Yagoda's wife was Ida Averbakh, one of whose uncles, Yakov Sverdlov, was a prominent Bolshevik, and another, Zinovy Peshkov, was the adopted son of the writer Maxim Gorky.
+Yagoda's wife was Ida Averbakh (Russian Wikipedia), one of whose uncles, Yakov Sverdlov, was a prominent Bolshevik, and another, Zinovy Peshkov, was the adopted son of the writer Maxim Gorky.
 She was shot on 16 July 1938.
 Her brother, Leopold Averbakh, was shot in August 1937.
 Their father was also shot.